Wok vs Frying Pan: What Is the Difference

 When to Use a Frying Pan

-Frying pans are helpful when you’re looking for higher heat cooking that needs to go on longer than it could in a wok.
+Frying pans are helpful when you’re looking for higher-heat cooking, cooking steaks that need to go on longer than they could in a wok.

 Frying pans also make flipping different dishes really simple and straightforward thanks to the smaller and gently sloped walls.
 Pancakes in a frying pan are a lot easier to pull off than pancakes in a carbon steel wok, that’s for sure.